Fengran-Mo/Fengran-Mo.github.io/_pages/about.md

 I am an Assistant Professor at Rochester Institute of Technology (RIT).
 I obtained my Ph.D. degree and Master degree in Computer Science from Université de Montréal, advised by Prof. Jian-Yun Nie.

-I have broad interests in Conversational and Interactive AI, Natural Language Processing (NLP), Information Retrieval (IR), Large Language Models (LLMs), Multilingualism, and AI for domain-specific applications.
+I have broad interests in Conversational and Interactive AI systems, Natural Language Processing (NLP), Information Retrieval (IR), Large Language Models (LLMs), Multilingualism, and AI for domain-specific applications.

-**I am currently recruiting Ph.D. students starting in Fall 2027.
+**I am currently recruiting Ph.D. students starting in Spring and Fall 2027.
 I am also looking for Bachelor and Master students for research project cooperation (both in person and remote) and dissertation/internship supervision (RIT students only).
 Please drop me an email if you are interested in working with me in any format.**

 News
 ======